2019 English cricket season: Women's Twenty20 Cup

 The 2019 Women's Twenty20 Cup took place in June 2019, with 35 county teams competing in three divisions.
 Warwickshire won Division One, claiming their first Twenty20 title.

 Women's Cricket Super League

-The group stages of the Women's Cricket Super League played between 6 August and 28 August, with Finals Day taking place at Hove on 1 September.
+The group stages of the Women's Cricket Super League played between 6 and 28 August, with Finals Day taking place at Hove on 1 September.
 In the group stage, each team played each other both home and away with 10 group matches per side.
 Western Storm won the title, their second, beating Southern Vipers in the final.
 This was the last edition of the Women's Cricket Super League, being scheduled to be replaced in 2020 with The Hundred and the new women's regional structure.

 Minor Counties Competitions

 The Minor Counties Championship ran from June to September with teams organised in two divisions based on their geographical location.
-Each team played six three-day matches against sides from within their division, with the four-day final taking place at Banbury Cricket Club Ground in Oxfordshire.
+Each team played six three-day matches against teams from within their division, with the four-day final taking place at Banbury Cricket Club Ground in Oxfordshire.